Join us for an adventure in flavor!

-But this may be our favorite yet.
+But this may be my favorite yet.
 Marinated pork shoulder slow roasted into tender perfection with an amazingly tasty crispy skin.
 If you love flavor, this may be the best pork recipe ever.
 Sound good?
 Read on…

 What is Pernil?